mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _Recall Lost Knowledge in Magical Song_

+> "My teacher always advised me to write songs that transport the listener to the moment in time you're singing of.
+Now… I finally feel I understand what he meant… and the true power of music."
+>
+> — Kass, _The Legend of Zelda: Breath of the Wild_

 Though all bards have the ability to learn rhythmancy spells, practitioners of the College of Legends have built entire careers out of unlocking the magic sealed within these songs.
 These maestros are often sought out as teachers to aid new students in their rhythmantic studies, passing on what they learned from their own masters of the craft.

 ### Level 3: Legendary Recall